Vito0912/abs_flutter/README.md

 > *<sup>4</sup> Currently only caches images\
 > *<sup>5</sup> Will be added in the future\
 > *<sup>6</sup> A secure SSL connection is needed.

+iOS requires some additional setup to configure the necessary plugins.
+Unfortunately, I’m unable to test, build, or fix errors on iOS since I don’t have access to a Mac.
+However, I’ve only used packages and libraries that are compatible with Apple, so once the setup is complete, there shouldn't be any issues building the app for iOS.

+As for Linux, the app hasn’t been tested on that platform yet.

 ## Features